yugabyte/yugabyte-db/docs/content/preview/develop/learn/batch-operations-ycql.md

 ## Sample Java Application

-You can find a working example of using transactions with YugabyteDB in our [sample applications](../../../develop/explore-sample-apps/).
+You can find a working example of using transactions with YugabyteDB in [yb-sample-apps](https://github.com/yugabyte/yb-sample-apps) repository.
 This application writes batched key-value pairs with a configurable number of keys per batch.
 There are multiple readers and writers running in parallel performing these batch writes.

 Here is how you can try out this sample application.